Palazzo Vecchio Art Story | Location | Opening Hours Tickets | Authorizations

 Michelozzi began this courtyard's works in 1453.

-In honour of the future wife, Vasari made frescoes depicting landscapes and 14 cities of the Austrian empire, notably Vienna, and Prague, which was part of Austria.
+In honour of his future wife, Vasari commissioned frescoes depicting landscapes of the Austrian empire, including 14 cities, including Vienna and Prague, which were part of the empire at the time.

-All the columns were covered with stucco and grotesques.
+All the columns were covered in stucco and grotesques.

-A fountain by Francesco Ferrucci, topped by a Putto and a dolphin by Andrea Verrocchio, adorns the courtyard's centre.
+A fountain by Francesco Ferrucci, topped by a Putto with a dolphin by Andrea Verrocchio, adorns the centre of the courtyard.

-One can also see a sculpture from 1550, made by Leonardo da Vinci's nephew, Pierino da Vinci, depicting Samson killing a Philistine.
+There is also a sculpture dating from 1550 by Leonardo da Vinci's nephew, Pierino da Vinci, who depicted Samson killing a Philistine.

 Palazzo Vecchio Art Story | Location | Opening Hours Tickets | Authorizations